Athletics at the 2016 Summer Olympics – Men's 400 metres: Qualification

 A National Olympic Committee (NOC) could enter up to 3 qualified athletes in the men's 400 metres event if all athletes meet the entry standard during the qualifying period.
 (The limit of 3 has been in place since the 1930 Olympic Congress.)
 The qualifying standard was 45.40 seconds.
 The qualifying period was from 1 May 2015 to 11 July 2016.
 The qualifying time standards could be obtained in various meets during the given period that have the approval of the IAAF.
 Indoor and outdoor meets were accepted.
 NOCs could also use their universality place—each NOC could enter one male athlete regardless of time if they had no male athletes meeting the entry standard for an athletics event—in the 400 metres.

 Competition format

 The competition used the three-round format introduced in 2004.
 The "fastest loser" system, introduced in 1964, was used for the first round and semifinals.
 There were 7 first-round heats, each with 7 or 8 runners.
 The top three runners in each heat advanced, along with the next three fastest overall.
 The 24 semifinalists were divided into 3 heats of 8 runners each.
 The top two runners in each semifinal heat and the next two fastest overall advanced, making an eight-man final.

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 The following new world, Olympic and African record were established during this competition:

 The following national records were established during the competition: